WowWeeLabs/RoboMe-iOS-SDK/README.md

 		@property (nonatomic, strong) RoboMe *roboMe;

-4. Rename ViewController.m to ViewController.mm (required because the RoboMe uses some c++ libraries)
+4. Rename ViewController.m to ViewController.mm (required because the RoboMe SDK uses some c++ libraries)

 5. In the ViewController.mm viewDidLoad method, add the following code to initialize and start the connection to RoboMe.